itsrojan/ai-deep-q-network/README.md

 - Run the .py file in the environments where the modules are installed.

-- For randomness sometimes it can show more than 10 resets counts.
+- It can sometimes show more than 10 reset counts due to randomness.